casangi/vidavis/docs/source/applications/ms_raster.rst

 Infrastructure
 --------------

-Like :doc:`interactive_clean`, MsRaster utilizes the :xref:`bokeh`
-backend for plotting.
-Bokeh has built-in plot tools allowing the user to zoom, pan, select regions, inspect data values, and save the plot.
-Additional libraries are used in MsRaster for data I/O, logging, plotting, and interactive
+MsRaster utilizes the :xref:`bokeh` backend for the raster plots.
+Bokeh provides built-in plot tools allowing the user to zoom, pan, select regions, inspect data values, and save the plot.
+Additional libraries are used in MsRaster for data I/O, logging, plotting, and interactive dashboards:
-dashboards:

 .. list-table::
    :class: borderless